tomwechsler/HashiCorp_Certified_Terraform_Associate/lab-04b/04b-instructions.md

-# Lab 04 - Second Azure Configuration
+# Lab 04b - Create different .tf files!
 In this lab you will once again create infrastructure on Azure, but in this lab you will include a basic webserver.
-The point of this exercise is to let you find out for yourself as much as possible about what exactly is provided with the main.tf file.
+However, this exercise is about distributing the contents of the main.tf file into different files.
+To make the configuration more flexible..

 You will have 15 minutes.
+Good luck!

 ## Investigate the code!
-Take enough time to examine the code in the main.tf file.
-This is a very important lesson to get to know and understand Terraform even better.
+Create the following files:

-- Create a main.tf file for your code.
+-> locals.tf
-- Copy and paste the code for the resource from the file named code.txt.
+-> outputs.tf
-- Save your work!
+-> providers.tf

-> NOTE: For additional practice, if you are using VSCode, consider opening code.txt in the built-in Terminal (using the cat command or vim/nano) and type the code, line by line, in the code window.
+-> variables.tf

-> NOTE: For more information on all Azure virtual machine sizes, see this link: https://learn.microsoft.com/en-us/azure/virtual-machines/sizes
+Copy the main.tf file from the fourth exercise (you can use the file from the solutions directory) to the lab-04b directory.
+Try to figure out which code elements could be moved into the new files you created.
+If you have trouble look in the solution directory.

 ## Take a look at the Terraform Registry
 https://registry.terraform.io/